 main types of product liability.

-Defective design: In some cases, a product is inherently flawed because it was defectively
+A product is inherently flawed because it was defectively designed.
+This

-designed.
-This means that, regardless of how carefully it is manufactured,
+means that, regardless of how carefully it is manufactured, labeled, or

-Defective marketing: A product may also be defective if it was improperly or deceptively marketed.
+A product may be defective if it was improperly or deceptively marketed.

 Product manufacturers have a duty to warn consumers of potential risks